 If you haven’t read our last blog post on upgrading your guitar amps tubes to 6V tubes and why 12V tubes are bad for it, take five minutes and give it a read!
 It will make your amp sound twice as good, I promise!
 That’s worth five minutes, right?

-A pair of 6p14p power tubes should last you at least a decade in your amp, unless you play 8 hours a day 7 days a week.
+A pair of NOS vintage 6p14p power tubes should last you at least a decade in your amp, unless you play 8 hours a day, 7 days a week.
 The new current production tubes will never last remotely that long.
 You’d be looking at 6 months to maybe 3 years tops, out of current production tubes.
-So if you have them matched true, you have a very reliable and great sounding set of tubes that will last you a very long time.
-Saves you a lot of money and gives you the best sound you can get out of your amp!
+So if you have them matched true, you have a very reliable and great sounding set of tubes that will last you a very long time, saving you time and money.
 Ever put the low grade gas into a car that requires high octane?
 The engine skips and has a pause between gears.
 The car works, but it doesn’t work well, does it?
-You want to make sure you give your amp the right tubes, your amp itself will be happier and your ears will be as happy as your wallet.
+You want to make sure you give your amp the right tubes for the same reason.
+Your amp will be happier and so will your ears and your wallet.

 Why do we match power tubes?

-In a few years these 6v tubes will be just as expensive if not more, sadly, as current production tubes continue to be made of crap.
-The more people become aware of their existence and with the current trend of tube prices, this is a definite inevitability.
+In a few short years, 6v tubes will be just as expensive if not more as current production tubes continue to be made of crap.
+The more that people become aware of their existence and with the current trend of tube prices, this is a definite inevitability.
 Back in the 90’s people found out they could use 7025 preamp tubes in place of 12ax7’s and for a few years you could find them for $2 per tube.
-Now a days to find a NOS 7025, your looking at $50 easy.
-So that tube became more expensive as a 12ax7 in the end, why?
+Now a days to find a NOS 7025, your looking at $50+ all day.
+So that tube became more expensive as a 12ax7 in the end.
+Why?
 Because it sounded better.
 So now it’s priced accordingly.
 The tube market has had quite the history to it.
 As always, I recommend stocking up on amp tubes whenever you can, while you can!
 Some people have underground bunkers filled with freeze dried food and 5 gallon water containers.
 Me?
 Tubes, tubes, tubes, baby.
 I’m starting a movement of my own, it’s called MTM, #MatchedTubesMatter! 😉